jgscott/ECO394D/slides/06_fitting_equations/06_fitting_equations.md

 Who has a higher maximum heart rate _for her age_?

+To make things fair, we need to give Abigail a "head start" to account for age.

 Making fair comparisons
 ========

-Key idea: compare actual MHR with predicted MHR.
+Key idea: compare actual MHR with expected MHR.

 Alice's actual MHR is 185, versus an expected MHR of 188.4